jamescoleuk/lk/README.md

  - `lk` finds and displays comments for functions
  - `lk` ignores functions prefixed with `_`.
  - `lk` uses a temporary file to execute the script, but you shouldn't need to worry about that
+ - If you use fuzzy mode `lk` will write the command you execute to your history

 ## Installation
 From [the crate](https://crates.io/crates/lk):